orassayag/cv-spider-v3/README.md

 # CV Spider V3

 Built in October 2014.
-Third version of CV spider that searches with Walla search that uses Google search in view source, and also does the same with BING search engine, emails that match some keys, and send automatic emails that are found.
+Third version of CV spider that searches with Walla search that uses Google search in view source, and also does the same with Bing search engine, emails that match some keys, and send automatic emails that are found.

 ## Getting Started